movestore/movestore.github.io/resources_data.md

 We have compiled a [list of example data sets](https://github.com/movestore/Movebank_Example_Datasets) that can be used for more intensive testing and development of Apps.
 These data sets are publicly available and can therefore also be used to build and run Workflows.

+Make sure that you comply with the license terms under which the data are made publicly available in case you what to use the data for a scientific publication or any other type publication of the results.
+The first time you download a study, if they have license terms these will be prompted and you will have to accept them to proceed.
+But they can be checked any time on the overview page of the study on Movebank.
+Please check them before publishing any results or distributing the data.

 ## Data in csv or rds format